Zechariah 14 Fulfilled–including the Literal splitting of the Mount of Olives!

 Verse 6 also predicts that on that day “there will be no light.”
 The NRSV says that on that day there will be no light because “the luminaries will dwindle.”
 The fact that there is no light because the luminaries were to dwindle is an allusion to the coming of the Lord on the clouds of heaven mentioned in v.
 5.

 Fulfilled!
-Zechariah 14:6 Commentary: The Day Without Light is Fulfilled in the Coming of the Lord on the Glory Cloud which Blankets the Sky Darkening the Sun, Moon and Stars with Thick Cloud Cover as in a Storm.
+A Fufilled Eschatology Interprtation and Commentary of Zechariah 14:6: The Day Without Light is Fulfilled in the Coming of the Lord on the Glory Cloud which Blankets the Sky Darkening the Sun, Moon and Stars with Thick Cloud Cover as in a Storm.

-When the Bible says that God was to come on the clouds of heaven, this expression points to the presence of God in the Glory Cloud.
-What is the Glory Cloud?
-According to 2 Samuel 22:8-15, Isaiah 66:15-16, Psalm 18:6-16, Psalm 50:3, Psalm 97:1-5, Psalm 144:5, Exodus 40:34-38 and Leviticus 16:2, the presence of God is often marked by dark clouds and fire.
-This cloud with fire marking the presence of God is called the Glory Cloud.
-As illustrated in Psalm 18:7-14, the Glory Cloud is often accompanied by strong winds; lightning, fire from heaven; thunder; and earthquake.
+When the Bible says that God was to come on the clouds of heaven, this expression points to the presence of God in or on the Glory Cloud.
+The Glory Cloud is a literal, visible cloud of smoke that marks the spiritual presence of God.
+According to 2 Samuel 22:8-15, Isaiah 66:15-16, Psalm 18:6-16, Psalm 50:3, Psalm 97:1-5, Psalm 144:5, Exodus 40:34-38 and Leviticus 16:2, the presence of God is often marked by thick clouds and fire.
+This cloud with fire is the Glory Cloud.
+As stated in Psalm 18:7-14, the Glory Cloud is often characterized by gale-force winds, lightning, thunder, and earthquake.
 In Psalm 18:7-14, it is clear that a thunderstorm often accompanies the presence of the Lord on the clouds.

 The expression coming on the clouds of heaven as it is used in the Old Testament also often connotes the coming of the Lord at the head of an invading army.
 This fact is best exemplified in Joel 2:10-11: